Austinbyrne46/22582053-Fin_metrics-/README.md

 ### Some intresting stats

 The stats found below, match the inference made from the previous two plots.
-My fund has the higest return, with next being the benchmrk and the lowest return coming from the actively managed funds.
+My fund has the highest return, with next being the benchmark and the lowest return coming from the actively managed funds.
 My fund as seen in the histogram plots has the highest standard deviation just above that of the market and as expected the actively managed fund has a